asha0012-asif/s2024-assignments/README.md

 This is an updated API which allows users to sign in / sign up using their Google Account.

-This covers my learning of dealing with authentication routes for Google.
+This covers my learning of dealing with authentication routes for Google and using JWTs.

 ###### Status: Complete